-After having worked as an art critic in Greece for five years, I turned to curating in 1997 because of a desire to have more creative interaction with the art that I was observing and writing about, and with the public that I was serving.
+After having worked as an art critic in Greece for five years, I turned to curating in the late 1990s because of a desire to have more creative interaction with the art that I was observing and writing about, and with the public that I was serving.
 I had just returned to Los Angeles, and my focus turned to Latino, Mexican, and Chicano art.
-My curatorial experience ranges from working with community art spaces, a commercial gallery, university museum, ethnic-specific museums (Latino, Pacific Asian), large international art museum, small regional museum, cultural center, municipality, and Mexican restaurant.
+My curatorial experience ranges from working with community art spaces, a commercial gallery, university museum, ethnic-specific museums (Latino, Pacific Asian), large international art museum, small regional museum, cultural center, municipality, and a Mexican restaurant.

 February 2019 – Present

 La Plaza de Cultura y Artes, Los Angeles, CA

 2013 – 2017

 Aztlán to Magulandia: the Journey of Chicano Artist Gilbert ‘Magu’ Luján

 Artifex: New Work by Einar & Jamex de la Torre, Harry Gamboa Jr., Shizu Saldamando, and John Valadez

 Panel Discussion with artists and Cheech Marin (Artifex: Art Effects Beyond Identity)

 The California Museum for History, Women, and the Arts – Sacramento, CA

 2002 – 2005